ska-telescope/ska-data-lifecycle/docs/src/guides/local_deployment.md

 # check if the storage MyDisk already exists
 ska-dlm storage query-storage --storage-name MyDisk
-# initialise storage (if it doesn't already exist)
+# initialise storage with root directory "/" (if it doesn't already exist)
 ska-dlm storage init-storage MyDisk disk posix / --location-name MyHost

 # check if a storage config for MyDisk is already known to DLM